All photos by Rebecca Smeyne unless otherwise indicated

 Two weeks later, our worlds finally collided when an email from Glam landed in my inbox.
 He'd found me through a story I'd written about club kid collecting cards from the 90s were fetching up to $112 on eBay.
 Turns out Glam had been one of the sellers.

 Glam was writing to ask if he could send me a review copy of his new book called The Darkest Tunnel, which was a tale of murder, drugs, and prostitution set in the gritty belly of New York nightlife.
 (Yes, it was supposed to be fiction.)
 I seized the opportunity to inquire if I could watch them film the next episode of Peeew!, which happened to be marking its 200th episode that weekend.
 And just like that, I landed an invitation to Glam's apartment in the Bronx, where I would finally meet Alig in the flesh.
-To quell the nervous excitement strobing through me, I reminded myself that celebrities are almost never as cool as their appear from afar.
+To quell the nervous excitement strobing through me, I reminded myself that celebrities are almost never as cool as they appear from afar.
 I also knew that Alig was a masterful manipulator of the media.
 Even former Village Voice writer Michael Musto, who has reported on Alig since the 90s, noted that Alig loved to "[make] himself the victim" when talking to the press.

-On a bright hot Saturday on June 13, I showed up at Glam's apartment—a modest, whistle-clean two-bedroom awash with sun and colorful pop art.
+On a bright hot Saturday on June 13, I showed up at Glam's apartment—a modest, whistle-clean three-bedroom awash with sun and colorful pop art.
 Alig bounded into the living room beaming, wearing a white T-shirt, loosely fit jeans, and bright red sneakers.
 Although his frame was stockier and his cheeks fleshier than I'd seen in pictures from the 90s, his face bore traces of the beautiful boy he'd once been—blue eyes like deep wells, pillowy lips, almost wrinkle-less skin.
 It was crazy to think that he was 49 years old.

 Alig had been living in Glam's spare room since getting out about a year ago.
 In addition to Peeew!, he'd been using the time to work on AligMart, an online store that sells Alig-branded merchandise and prints of his paintings—a hobby he picked up in prison.